hphelion/documentation/cloudos/services-imaging-getting-started.md

 - Custom Image Properties -- HP Cloud OS Image Service allows a set of custom, free-form image properties stored with the image metadata.

+###Using the Administration Dashboard### {#dashboard}

+You can use the Administration Dashbord to access HP Cloud OS Imaging service.
+See [Administration Dashboard Tasks by Tab](/cloudos/manage/administration-dashboard/tasks-by-tab/).

 ###Using the API to access Imaging### {#API}

 You can use a low-level, raw REST API access to HP Cloud OS Imaging service.
 See the [HP Cloud OS Image Service API page](/api/v13/image).